stymee/svelte-snowpack-ts/README.md

-# New Project

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+# Template for Svelte + Typescript with Snowpack

 ## Available Scripts

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:3400 to view it in the browser.
+--port is configured in snowpack.config.js

 The page will reload if you make edits.
 You will also see any lint errors in the console.